ZieIony/Carbon/README.md

 ##### Are you thinking about uploading the library to Maven?
 Done!

+##### Do you plan to offer your Material elements as separate modules?
+I would prefer not to include the whole project only to use ripples.
+I thought about it, but it's not that easy, because almost everything is tightly integrated with other components.
+For example the ripple.
+Due to clipping issues in Android < 5.0 it's not possible to draw borderless backgrounds just by setting the background drawable.
+That's why I would have to export the ripple with all layouts only to make the borderless mode work.

+If you wish, you can copy RippleDrawable.java to your project and integrate it with your code manually.

 ##### Can you add [put your feature name here]?
 If it's possible and reasonable, sure!
 Just let me know.